bbauska/Coursera-Bootstrap/readme.md

 <h4>Conclusions</h4>

-In this exercise we learnt more about Bootstrap\'s JS component methods and how they can be used together with JQuery and JavaScript to control the behavior of a Bootstrap JS component.
+In this exercise we learnt more about Bootstrap&apos;s JS component methods and how they can be used together with JQuery and JavaScript to control the behavior of a Bootstrap JS component.